yeisapporo/VS1003B_driver_for_ESP32/README.md

 this supports only mp3 decode and playback. tested on ESP32-WROOM-32D board and VS1003B module. development environment is VSCode + PlatformIO.
+MIDI(format0) can be played without any code changes.